codam-coding-college/coalition-system/README.md

 4. Run `npm run build` to build the project
 5. Start the PostgreSQL database using Docker: `docker-compose -f docker-compose.dev.yml up -d`
 6. Run `npm run start` to start the server and seed the initial database
+7. Optional:
+	- run `node build/dev/create_quiz_questions.js` to seed the database with initial questionnaire questions
+	- run `node build/dev/create_rankings.js` to seed the database with initial rankings
+	- synchronize some data from Intra using the Webhook Catch-up tool in the Admin interface

 ### Reseed the database
 1. Delete the *.sync-timestamp* file in the root directory